CIA assassination attempts on Fidel Castro: Later attempts

 The Church Committee stated that it substantiated eight attempts by the CIA to assassinate Fidel Castro in 1960–1965.
-Fabián Escalante, a retired chief of Cuba's counterintelligence, who had been tasked with protecting Castro, estimated the number of assassination schemes or actual attempts by the Central Intelligence Agency to be 638, a project code-named Executive Action, and split them among U.S. administrations as follows: Dwight D. Eisenhower, 38; John F. Kennedy, 42; Lyndon B. Johnson, 72; Richard Nixon, 184; Jimmy Carter, 64; Ronald Reagan, 197; George H. W. Bush, 16; Bill Clinton, 21.
+Fabián Escalante, a retired chief of Cuba's counterintelligence who had been tasked with protecting Castro, estimated the number of assassination schemes or actual attempts by the CIA at 638, a project code-named Executive Action, and split them among U.S. administrations as follows: Dwight D. Eisenhower, 38; John F. Kennedy, 42; Lyndon B. Johnson, 72; Richard Nixon, 184; Jimmy Carter, 64; Ronald Reagan, 197; George H. W. Bush, 16; Bill Clinton, 21.

-Some of them were a part of the covert CIA program dubbed Operation Mongoose aimed at toppling the Cuban government.
-The assassination attempts reportedly included cigars poisoned with botulinum toxin, a Eumycota fungi-infected scuba-diving suit along with a booby-trapped conch placed on the sea bottom, an exploding cigar (Castro loved cigars and scuba diving, but he quit smoking in 1985), and plain, mafia-style execution endeavors, among others.
+Some of the schemes were a part of the covert CIA program dubbed Operation Mongoose aimed at toppling the Cuban government.
+The assassination attempts reportedly included cigars poisoned with botulinum toxin, a Eumycota fungi-infected scuba-diving suit along with a booby-trapped conch placed on the sea bottom, an exploding cigar (Castro loved cigars and scuba diving, but quit smoking in 1985), and plain, mafia-style execution endeavors, among others.
 There were also plans to blow up Castro during his visit to Ernest Hemingway's museum in Cuba.

-In 2006, some of the plots were depicted in a documentary film.
-638 Ways to Kill Castro, which aired on Channel 4, the British public-service television.
+In 2006, some of the plots against Castro were depicted in a documentary film, 638 Ways to Kill Castro, which aired on British public-service television station Channel 4.
 One of these attempts was by his ex-lover Marita Lorenz, whom he met in 1959.
 She agreed to aid the CIA and attempted to smuggle a jar of cold cream containing poison pills into his room.
-When Castro learned about her intentions, he reportedly gave her a gun and told her to kill him but her nerves failed.
-Some plots aimed not at murder but at character assassination; they, for example, involved using thallium salts to destroy Castro's famous beard, or lacing his radio studio with LSD to cause him disorientation during the broadcast and damage his public image.
+When Castro learned about her intentions, he reportedly gave her a gun and told her to kill him, but her nerves failed.
+Some plots aimed not at murder but at character assassination; they, for example, involved using thallium salts to destroy Castro's famous beard, or lacing his radio studio with "A substance resembling LSD" to cause him disorientation during the broadcast and damage his public image.